tznind/DigitalRainScreensaver/README.md

 ## How to use

-Checkout the code from GitHub using the above green `Code<>` button on the website or using `git clone` from command line.
+Checkout the code from GitHub using the above green `<> Code ⌄` button on the website or using `git clone` from command line.

 Building requires the [dotnet sdk](https://dotnet.microsoft.com/en-us/download) (net 9.0).